 We installed rainwater catchment systems and once our water was safely secured in the tanks we installed, it had to be pumped out to service our plumbing systems.
 Pumps are big power users and have to be used consciously.
 Rainwater requires water filters which have to be changed regularly.
 We used double sediment filters for our basic water supply, plus carbon and ultraviolet filters for our drinking water.
 To conserve water, we shared washing machines and used greywater for irrigation, when possible.
 Flush toilets typically use lots of water so we practiced “if it’s yellow, let it mellow.”

 We used locally-appropriate sustainable farming practices—mostly agroforestry—harvesting food from over 100 diversified fruit trees and also added bee hives, chickens, goats, and eventually horses.
-I experimented with vermiculture and drought-resistant landscaping and learned how to built soil and maintain organic permaculture gardens.
+I experimented with vermiculture and drought-resistant landscaping and learned how to build soil and maintain organic permaculture gardens.

 We had a fully self-sustainable chicken program, with about 80 fertilized-egg-laying hens.
 We bred our own chicks by brooding hen or incubation, which produced roosters for chicken broth—as a medicine and health booster—as well as egg-laying hens.
 The chickens also helped by eating grass, keeping weeds and bugs at bay, plus scratching and pooping around the fruit trees as they hunted for worms and other critters growing under the composting green manure that we placed there.